-7.1 Monitoring
+5.1 Monitoring

-7.1.1 AOC Archaeology will liaise with HCAU and the client to ensure that the timetable of works for the project is followed as closely as possible.
+5.1.1 AOC Archaeology will liaise with CECAS at all times to ensure they are aware of fieldwork dates and can schedule monitoring visits.
+CECAS require that they are notified at least five working days in advance prior to the initiation of all fieldwork.
 A mobile phone will be present on site at all times.

-7.2 Health & Safety
+5.2 Health and Safety

-7.2.1 AOC Archaeology has always maintained high standards on-site and a copy of our Health & Safety policy can be supplied on request.
-With specific regard to soil contamination the client will be responsible for ensuring that all works are conducted in a safe manner with appropriate precautions.
-AOC Archaeology must be notified of the nature and extent of the contamination and be given guidance to the appropriate health and safety precautions required.
-Where these precautions comprise more than the use of thin over-suits and nitrate gloves AOC Archaeology will provide the necessary equipment for an additional cost.
+5.2.1 With specific regard to site contamination the client will be responsible for ensuring that all works are conducted in a safe manner with appropriate precautions.
+AOC Archaeology must be notified of the nature and extent of the contamination or dangers and be given guidance to the appropriate Health & Safety precautions required.